 A hike of any long trail is more mental than physical.
-The challenges, the thoughts, and even the culture of hiking a long trail are more than just what equipment to bring and what books are needed.
+The challenges, thoughts, and even the culture of hiking a long trail are more than just what equipment to bring and what books are needed.
 It is about the experience and perhaps some thoughts on the trail.
-I’ve touched upon some of the topics that often crop up in long distance hiking circles.
+I’ve touched upon some of the topics that often crop up in long-distance hiking circles.

 Training for a hike